MartinFBanghart/Goodreads-Review-Webscraping-and-Text-Analysis/Spam-Detection-ML/README.md

 # Text-Classification
 Using ML and NLP techniques, text classification is conducted in this notebook to identify relevant reviews from a book review dataset.
 Kindly note that the ML model is trained using a sample dataset consisting of the first 30 reviews from three books (total 87 datapoints, excluding null values).
-During the exercise, two models are are developed: a semi-supervised SelfTrainingClassifier and a supervised SVC.
+During the exercise, two models are developed: a semi-supervised SelfTrainingClassifier and a supervised SVC.

 The selected model from the two models is saved as "spam_detector.joblib" and can be loaded/imported for future use.